Theoretical and experimental studies of energy modulation to demodulation in seeded free-electron lasers: Numerical studies of the demodulation process

-To assess the robustness of the demodulation process, we performed 500-shot statistical simulations incorporating transverse jitter errors between the electron beam and the seed laser, as shown in Fig.~\ref{fig:5}.
-The electron beam has an rms transverse size of 100~$\mu$m, with 10\% rms jitter; its injection position and angle exhibit rms jitters of 20~$\mu$m and 10~$\mu$rad, respectively.
+To assess the sensitivity of the residual-modulation diagnostics to transverse laser-beam fluctuations, we performed 500-shot statistical simulations for the large-modulation case, as shown in Fig.~\ref{fig:5}.
+The electron beam has an rms transverse size of 100~$\mu$m, with 10\% rms size jitter; its injection position and angle exhibit rms jitters of 20~$\mu$m and 10~$\mu$rad, respectively.
 The seed laser has a FWHM spot size of 1.05~mm, a peak power of 50~MW, and rms fluctuations of 1\% in power and 5\% in spot size.
-Under these conditions, the residual energy modulation amplitude at the demodulator exit yields an average $A_{\text{out}} = 0.25$ with an rms variation of 8.14\%.
-The resulting beam energy spread averages 50.8~keV, with an rms jitter of 12.4\%.
-The residual energy modulation itself exhibits significant shot-to-shot fluctuations.
-This severely degrades the precision of measurements of both the energy modulation amplitude and the slice energy spread.
-If additional relative timing jitter and seed laser phase errors are further included, the demodulation process may fail entirely.
-Within the range of currently feasible experimental resolution, we detail in the following section our dedicated procedures for measuring the energy modulation amplitude and slice energy spread.
+Under these conditions, the residual modulation amplitude at the demodulator exit has an average value of $A_{\mathrm{res}}=0.26$ with an rms fluctuation of 17.5\%.
+The corresponding slice energy spread averages 50.8~keV, with an rms fluctuation of 0.6\%.
+These results indicate that the modulation-suppression effect remains observable at an experimentally accessible residual-modulation level under realistic transverse jitter.